Barracudas: Family Sphyraenidae

 Food Value: Keeper-sized fish are considered fair to good eating with white-colored flesh that’s somewhat bland in taste with small flakes and firm texture.
 The flesh is low in fat content and suitable for pretty much all methods of cooking (including smoking).
 Barracuda will tend to soften quickly if left in the hot sun (or in gunny sacks on a partyboat) so clean soon after capture and then keep the fillets in a cooler.
 The Pacific Barracuda should not be confused with the Great Barracuda found in the Atlantic, a fish that can reach a hundred pounds in weight and whose flesh, at least in the older, larger fish can contain ciguatoxins in their flesh, toxins that can produce ciguatera poisoning when eaten.
 Pacific barracuda are safe to eat.

-Comments: Although barracuda today are considered somewhat of a bonus fish by most pier fisherman, there was a time, in the not too distant past, when they were common to piers; however, the numbers that frequent piers seem to decrease each year.
-When I first moved from Newport Beach to San Diego, I was surprised at the number of barracuda caught from piers inside San Diego Bay and Mission Bay.
+Comments: Although most pier fisherman considers barracuda somewhat of a bonus fish today, there was a time, in the not too distant past, when they were common to piers.
+However, the numbers that frequent piers seem to have decreased over the years.
+When I first moved from Newport Beach to San Diego in 1963, I was surprised at the number of barracuda caught from piers inside San Diego Bay and Mission Bay.
 Since then I have come to learn that bays are often the best areas for the young barracuda—small fish up to around two feet in length.
 In those days it was sometimes common to catch a fish on nearly every cast using a live anchovy or a small lure, especially gold or silver spoons.
 Today these small fish are illegal and it is best to simply not fish for them; hooks, in particular the treble hooks common to spoons, will tear up the mouths of the under-sized fish.